Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving

-\paragraph{Action Space} The joint action space $\mathcal{A}$ has a dimension of $N\times d_a$, where $d_a$ is the number of discrete actions of each vehicle.
+The joint action space $\mathcal{A}$ has a dimension of $N\times d_a$, where $d_a$ is the number of discrete actions of each vehicle.
 A 2D boolean vector of this dimension is given as an action mask $M_a$.
-Although this is a large action space, the parameter sharing among policies, which is explained in Sec.~\ref{sec:actor_critic}, enhances the training process by reducing the exploration space~\cite{yan2023geometric}.
+Although this is a large action space, the policy sharing among AVs, which is explained in Sec.~\ref{sec:actor_critic}, enhances the training process by reducing the exploration space~\cite{yan2023geometric}.
 Additionally, the action mask is utilized to further reduce the exploration difficulty.
 The vehicles in the rightmost lane, for example, do not have the action of changing to the right lane.
 The discrete action space of each vehicle consists of six actions $\{a_\mathrm{left},a_\mathrm{right},a_{v_0},a_{v_1},a_{v_2},a_{v_3}\}$, where $a_\mathrm{left}$ and $a_\mathrm{right}$ stand for changing into the left or the right lane, and $a_{v_i}$ represents adjusting the velocity to $v_i$.
 In this work, four target velocities $\{0,0.33,0.66,1\}\times v_\mathrm{limit}$ are chosen to give vehicles more flexibility during cooperation while still forcing it to obey the speed limit $v_\mathrm{limit}$.
 We note that the actions only represent high-level driving intentions.
-An AV will try to change to the target lane in the next $5$ seconds after taking a lane-changing action.
-The intention terminates as long as the lane-changing behavior succeeds or fails after this duration.
-The low-level control of the vehicles is handled by the simulator so that this method is focused on traffic management in a collision-free environment.
+An AV selects an action every second and attempts to execute lane-changing within the next $5$ seconds after choosing $a_\mathrm{left}$ or $a_\mathrm{right}$.
+The intention terminates either upon a successful lane change or when the 5-second period expires.
+The low-level control of the vehicles is handled by the simulator so this method is focused on traffic management in a collision-free environment.
 Combined with formal safety verification, the hierarchical control strategy is beneficial for developing safe and reasonable autonomous driving policies~\cite{mirchevska2018high}.
-Incorporating a broader set of target velocity values, deceleration/acceleration, or even utilizing a continuous space are all viable approaches.
-Essentially, this represents a trade-off between the flexibility of actions and the simplicity of exploration.
+Incorporating a broader set of target velocities, acceleration, or even utilizing a continuous space are all viable approaches.
+Essentially, it represents a trade-off between the flexibility of actions and the simplicity of exploration.